 The childhood home of Christopher Robin.
-Coming to the market for the first time in over 40 years, Cotchford Farm is an enchanting Grade II Listed country house set amidst wonderful gardens & grounds
+An enchanting Grade II Listed country house set amidst wonderful gardens & grounds

 Cotchford Farm is located in the heart of the High Weald Area of Outstanding Natural Beauty on the edge of Hartfield village.
 There is a good range of local amenities including a general store, church, gift shop, tea rooms, medical centre and several public houses.

 Cotchford Lane is a private lane that runs between Cotchford Hill and Upper Hartfield.
 The property is not overlooked and there is an area of woodland, included in the sale, which acts as a buffer between the house and the B-road that runs between Hartfield and Maresfield.

 The Ashdown Forest is about ¾ of a mile from the property with around 6500 acres of heath and woodland and there are some particularly attractive foot and bridlepaths throughout the Forest.